reflectoring/reflectoring.github.io/_posts/methodology/2017-02-14-How to Random.md

 ---
 layout: article
-title: Is Endurance a good quality in Software Projects?
+title: How to user java.util.Random right
 categories: [methodology]
-modified: 2016-11-28
+modified: 2017-02-16
-author: tom
+author: rudi
-tags: [endurance, programming, project, software, engineering, methodology]
+tags: [random, threadLocalRandom, math, programming, project, software, engineering, methodology]
 comments: true
 ads: false
 image:
   feature:
-  teaser: teaser/TODO.jpg
+  teaser: teaser/random.jpg
   thumb:
 ---
 From time to time we need a generated Number in Java.
-In this case we are normally using java.util.Random (https://docs.oracle.com/javase/7/docs/api/java/util/Random.html) which provides a stream of pseudo generated Number.
+In this case we are normally using [java.util.Random](https://docs.oracle.com/javase/7/docs/api/java/util/Random.html) which provides a stream of pseudo generated Number.
 But there´re some use cases in which the direct usage could couse some unexpected problems.

 This ist the ordinary way to generate an Number:

 ```
 ---Random---
 Random random = new Random();
 random.nextInt();//nextDouble(), nextBoolean(), nextFloat(), ...
 ```

 Alternative we can use the Math-Class:

 ```